emmanuelmoon/BooleanRetrieval/README.md

 The included files are:
 1. processing.ipynb
 2. RunQueries.ipynb
+3. docs.pkl
+4.

-Run first file to preprocessing.
-Second file is for running queries.
+Run processing.ipynb first if you want to preprocess from scratch.
+RunQueries is for running queries in GUI

 ## Installation
 You need to clone to the directory.
 Make to sure to clone the ".pkl" file as they contain the indices.